A white woman with short brown hair is happy that her acne treatment has worked

 New skin cell growth will cause dead skin cells to be removed (exfoliation), helping to clear pores of dead skin cells and excess oil.
 Retinoids also help to reduce inflammation, reducing pain and irritation and helping to improve the appearance of the skin.

-Over the counter acne treatments
+Over-the-counter acne treatments

 Most people will use acne treatment that’s available without a prescription.
 Such treatments will usually be in the form of face washes or creams that are applied directly to the affected area and help to keep follicles clean of oil and debris, as well as helping to kill bacteria.
 It’s important not to over wash the face as acne is not caused by poor hygiene.
 Washing twice a day with a gentle soap or face wash is enough.